Pocket FM: Syria

 Pocket FM was developed for use in Syria.
-Throughout the Syrian Civil War, president Bashar Assad has exerted control over communications infrastructure, frequently disabling Internet, phone networks, and electricity, and making frequent use of propaganda and misinformation in state-run mass media.
+Throughout the Syrian Civil War, president Bashar al-Assad has exerted control over communications infrastructure, frequently disabling Internet, phone networks, and electricity, and making frequent use of propaganda and misinformation in state-run mass media.
 But when other modes of communication become unavailable and unbiased reporting is inaccessible, most Syrians still have access to a radio receiver, either as a battery-powered stand-alone device or as part of a cell phone.

 Syrnet, a radio network enabled by Pocket FM, launched in September 2013 to provide information that would be censored or manipulated if reported on by state-run media.
 As of December 2015, Syrnet operates nine stations in different areas of the country, including areas controlled by the Islamic State of Iraq and the Levant (ISIS).
 In addition to allowing for reports to be shared with other regions where the situation may be very different, the use of a structure with multiple centers of operation ensures that a raid on one does not pose an existential threat to the broadcast.

 The units change hands multiple times in order to get them into the country, ending up with a local resident who has identified a potential location to hide the transmitter, as far from civilian homes as possible without losing the signal.
 Given the political climate, the frequency with which journalists and activists have been detained or even killed, and the ease with which any radio transmitter can be triangulated even if not visually identified, precautions are necessary.
 According to MiCT project manager Philip Hochleichter, none of the units have been discovered as of 2016 2, and only one has been lost, due to bombing in Kobanî.

 The network combines local and external content, which is broadcast throughout the country via Pocket FM as well as through NileSat and Internet downloads.
 The radio network approach to broadcasting allows Syrian citizens access to censored outside broadcasts, creates a sustainable system for communications between and about different parts of the country and the dissemination of stories to a global audience.
 To help local stations and reporters, MiCT employs a team of professionals from the journalism field to assist with production.